bitnami/charts-syncer/README.md

 ## Configuration

-Below you can find an example configuration file:
+Below you can find an example configuration file.
+To all the available entries see the [example-config.yaml](./charts-syncer.yaml) as it includes explanatory comments for each configuration key.

 ~~~yaml
 #